FAQs – PLEASE READ THIS PAGE THOROUGHLY

-It is often said that entering a competition is a either a "lottery" or those that do win competitions are the type of photographers that are apple of the judges eye - biased in other words.
-Whilst this may be true of some competitions, we can assure you that this in not the case with the Scottish Landscape Photographer of the Year competition.
+It is often said that entering a competition is a either a “lottery” or those that do win competitions are the type of photographers that are apple of the judges eye (biased in other words).
+Whilst this may be true of some competitions, we assure you that this in not the case with the Scottish Landscape Photographer of the Year competition.
 On the contrary, we are a fair and unbiased competition is all regards and we firmly believe that we are the fairest competition in existence.

 Before we set up this competition, we were aware of the negative things being said about certain high profile competitions, and that judging photographs was a purely subjective process.
 So, we spent 3 years researching all forms of bias and testing methods in order to develop a new system of judging that we call “triple blind” judging and this is explained below.

-It is a widely held belief that photography is purely subjective, however, we learned from our research that photography is far less subjective when a set of rules is applied.
-For example, studying for a degree in photography at a University where students follow a curriculum (rules), and are awarded degrees (prizes) by lecturers (judges) is similar to a photography competition.
+It is a widely held belief that photography is purely subjective, however, we learned from our research that photography is far less subjective when working within a set of rules.
+For example, take studying for a degree in photography at a University where students follow a curriculum (rules), and are awarded degrees (prizes) by lecturers (judges).
+In basic terms, this is similar to a photography competition.
 If photography is truly purely subjective, then test would show that a group of judges would all have different preferred images.
-However, from the results of our research and the tests we did, we learned that when judges work in a “blind” process, they all more or less agreed which the best images were and that means that photography is not purely subjective.
+However, from the results of the tests we did, we discovered that when judges work in a “blind” process, they all more or less agreed which the best images were and that means that photography is not purely subjective.

 In some competitions, they employ “sift judges” who browse the initial entries to produce a shortlist.
 The reason for “sifting” is to provide a shortlist which saves time and makes life easy for the final round judges.
 The big problem with this method is that lots of images that could win prizes are never seen by the decision making judges, which is unfair and this makes these competitions like a lottery.
 In SLPOTY, we do not use sift judging and the head judge sees all the images in the first round, and all other rounds.